Get exclusive member benefits & effect social change. Join Today

 The exact cause of dermatomyositis isn’t known.
 However, it has many similarities to an autoimmune disease.
 An autoimmune disease occurs when your body’s disease-fighting cells, called antibodies, attack your healthy cells.
-Having a compromised immune system may also contribute.
+Having a compromised immune system may also contribute to getting the disease.
 For example, having a viral infection or cancer may compromise your immune system and lead to the development of dermatomyositis.

 Anyone can develop dermatomyositis.
 However, according to the Mayo Clinic, it’s most common in adults between the ages of 40 and 60 and children between the ages of 5 and 15.
 The disease affects women more often than men.

-In most cases, the first symptom is a distinctive skin rash on the face, chest, nails, or elbows.
+In most cases, the first symptom is a distinctive skin rash on the face, eyelids, chest, nail cuticle areas, knuckles, knees or elbows.
 The rash is patchy and usually a bluish-purple color.

 You may also have muscle weakness that gets worse over weeks or months.
 This muscle weakness usually starts in your neck, arms, or hips and can be felt on both sides of your body.